 I was licensed in 2013, shifted gears, and began working at Sonoma County Indian Health Project in early 2014.
 I worked there as a therapist for children, adolescents, couples, elders and everything in between for over two years.

 I have had training in EMDR, Trauma-Focused CBT, mindfulness, Hakomi, Integrative Mediation, Sand-tray therapy, Grief and Loss, co-parenting counseling and couples therapy and always strive to provide culturally sensitive mental health care.

 I am passionate about holding space for others to awaken to their own divinity.

 I was born and raised in Sonoma County and I am honored and blessed to be able to work and live in this beautiful part of the world.
 I am a mother of three.
-I was recently divorced and am happily single, co-parenting my children with their father.
+I was recently divorced and am currently co-parenting my children with their father.
 I have been through the dark night of he soul and feel confident I can help you navigate some of life's most challenging times, because I have done it myself!